db-ui/core/README.md

 ### Consistent & Compliant

-DB UI Core is based on the [DB UX Design System v2](https://marketingportal.extranet.deutschebahn.com/marketingportal/Design-Anwendungen/db-ux-design-system/version-2/Components), that are the guidelines for any Personenverkehr Customer and Deutsche Bahn Enterprise website and web applications.
+DB UI Core is based on the [DB UX Design System – Generation 2](https://marketingportal.extranet.deutschebahn.com/marketingportal/Design-Anwendungen/db-ux-design-system/version-2/Components), that are the guidelines for any Personenverkehr Customer and Deutsche Bahn Enterprise website and web applications.

 ### Accessible